THE FREE LANCE

 Oct.
 27, 2024

 Some came to duel primeval nature to the death.
 Others came to commune in solitude with the wilderness in the way believers in religion offer prayers to their gods.
 Still more came to make a pilgrimage to the camp where the outlaw hermit Noah John Rondeau squatted for decades.
-The largest group challenged themselves on the 130-or-so mile long Northville-Placid Trail.
+The largest group challenged themselves on the 133-mile long Northville-Placid Trail.

 The author about to cross a massive make-shift cable-strung suspension bridge over the Cold River in the Adirondack High Peak Wilderness, Oct.
 24, 2024.
 Photo credit: JB Nicholas.